Cross-Site Request Forgery (CSRF)

 </form>

-Base64::encoding( one_time_pad + (one_time_pad XOR session[:_csrf_token]) )
+Base64::encode( one_time_pad + (one_time_pad XOR session[:_csrf_token]) )

 def valid_authenticity_token?(session, encoded_masked_token) # :doc: